Aim of this page

 - Travel costs – For example if the cost of travelling to work is substantial in proportion to your earnings.

 Working out the amount of deduction

 To work out how much of your wage will be deducted and paid as a Victims Levy, use the Victims Levy Calculator that we have produced.

-You will no longer be paid directly by your employer.
-They will still provide you with a payslip, but your net pay will be paid first into a central bank account so that the SSC can administer the levy on behalf of the Governor.
+Although your employer will provide you with a payslip, you will not be paid directly by them.
+Your net pay will be paid into a central bank account so that the Shared Services Centre (SSC) can administer the levy on behalf of the Governor.
 This will be the case even if you earn less than £20 per week “net”.

 The SSC will then make a deduction of 40% on any “net” pay above £20 per week, and the remaining balance will be transferred to your outside bank account.
 The process may take up to 5 days, so you should expect a delay.
 However, if you are paid by cheque this may mean you could experience a longer delay as the cheque will require clearing before being processed.

 The prison will provide you with a monthly statement; which will show you what your net pay was from your employer, how much was taken off by way of the levy, and how much will be transferred into your outside bank account.